 - 1. Continue to develop new agreements for sharing resources across boundaries. - 2.
-Obtain funding for USFWS Firescape Biological Opinions on critically important areas in FHSL to address the use of prescribed fire.
-(Obtain funding for the development of a region-wide Biological Opinion with USFWS to address the use of prescribed fire within the FHSL.) - 3.
-Conduct parallel planning to implement existing Wildfire Management Plans, Community Wildfire Protection Plans, Firewise Communities, and Healthy Forests Initiatives to leverage work on adjacent land and encourage collaborative large-scale cross-boundary efforts.

-- 4. When and where appropriate, utilize cross-boundary treatments to reduce hazardous fuels and provide for public safety. - 5.
+Obtain funding for USFWS Firescape Biological Opinions on critically important areas in FHSL to address the use of prescribed fire. - 3.
+Conduct parallel planning to implement existing Wildfire Management Plans, Community Wildfire Protection Plans, Firewise Communities, and Healthy Forests Initiatives to leverage work on adjacent land and encourage collaborative large-scale cross-boundary efforts. - 4.
+When and where appropriate, utilize cross-boundary treatments to reduce hazardous fuels and provide for public safety. - 5.
 Encourage the reduction of hazardous fuels by considering other techniques such as hand thinning, mastication, and herbicide treatments. - 6.
 Improve forest and upland ecosystem resilience to climate variability-induced fire behavior.